jluttine/cholmod-extra/README.md

 ## Contact

-Jaakko Luttinen jaakko.luttinen@aalto.fi
+Jaakko Luttinen jaakko.luttinen@iki.fi

 ## License

-Copyright (C) 2012 Jaakko Luttinen, Aalto University
+Copyright (C) 2012 Jaakko Luttinen

 CHOLMOD Extra Module is licensed under Version 2 of the GNU General Public License, or at your option any later version.
 See LICENSE for a text of the license.

+Licenses for proprietary purpose may be asked from the author.